Creating a Nonprofit Investigative News Network

 In 2009, journalists from 27 nonpartisan, nonprofit news organizations gathered at the Pocantico Center in New York to plan the future of investigative journalism.
 The result of that meeting, the Pocantico Declaration, established the Institute for Nonprofit News (formerly the Investigative News Network) and laid a foundation of collaboration among a new cohort of nonprofit newsrooms dedicated to serving the public interest.

-Today, INN has grown to over 100 organizations in North America that do work on city, national, and global levels.
+Today, INN has grown to more than 200 organizations in North America that do work on city, national, and global levels.
 Members share content and resources, connect with professional and business development services, and lead the evolving practice of journalism in the public interest.

 July 1, 2009